7Block Labs

 8.2.
 Layer 2 & Sidechains

-• Use state channels for high-frequency interactions.
+• Consider using state channels for those high-frequency interactions.
+They can be a game-changer!

 9. Summary & Final Recommendations